 That’s a concession I’m prepared to make.

 Hawkins makes some very interesting points about Stonehenge as a collective activity.
 This is where monuments become interesting.
-Because monuments involve the labour of many people, expended on a task that is superfluous to day-to-day survival, monuments can tell us many interesting things about how the societies that built them organised and where their priorities lay.
+Because they involve the labour of many people, labour that isexpended on a task that is superfluous to day-to-day survival, monuments can tell us many interesting things about how the societies that built them organised and where their priorities lay.
 Hawkins claims that the builders of Stonehenge were neither slaves nor employees, so concludes that they all wanted to build Stonehenge.

 It’s an interesting point.
 Nimoy interprets that to mean that they were held in the grip of a ‘magical’ idea.
 Ooo!
 Tricky.
 Actual magic, or is it a metaphor?
 Could be either.

-Now we're watching white-robed druids having a ceremony at Stonehenge.
-Nimoy says that the modern druids claim spiritual descent from Stonehenge's builders, but in a rare moment of scepticism says that "there is little support for their claims", which is true.
-Modern Druidism is not so much descended from Ancient Druidism, as it is an attempt to reconstruct it, and anyway the Druids came long after the construction of Stonehenge.
+Now we’re watching white-robed druids having a ceremony at Stonehenge.
+Nimoy says that the modern druids claim spiritual descent from Stonehenge’s builders, but in a rare moment of scepticism says that “there is little support for their claims”, which is true.
+Modern Druidism is not so much descended from Ancient Druidism as it is an attempt to reconstruct it.
+And anyway, the original Druids came long after the construction of Stonehenge and the little we know about them comes from their Roman conquerors.
 Still, their procession, overlaid with some eerie music makes a nice background for Hitchings next speech.

 Now, this “pattern” comes from drawing imaginary lines (called ‘ley lines’ because reasons) between ancient sites.
 These lines were initially just lines on a map, no more magical than lines of latitude or longitude.
 Where it gets all new agey is from later writers who claimed that this pattern of lines follows actual lines of mystical energy.
 Hitchings explains this theory over some very nice footage of ancient sites, and medieval structures thought to be built on top of older sites.
 Nimoy claims that these more recent sites were situated where they are to absorb the power of the older building.